yixiao1/CILv2_multiview/README.md

 where `--process-type` defines the process type (could be either train_val or val_only), `--gpus` defines the gpus to be used, `--folder` is the experiment folder defined inside [configs folder](https://github.com/yixiao1/Scaling-Self-Supervised-End-to-End-Driving-with-Multi-View-Attention-Learning/tree/main/configs/CILv2), and `--exp` is the [configuration yaml file](https://github.com/yixiao1/Scaling-Self-Supervised-End-to-End-Driving-with-Multi-View-Attention-Learning/blob/main/configs/CILv2/CILv2_3cam_smalltest.yaml) defined for training.

+#### TODO:
+* Log the attention maps during training (gradcam has now been removed)
+* Return (?) the attention maps during validation
+* Try adding the `[CMD]` and `[SPD]` tokens to the model instead of just adding the output of the FC
+  * Note that this will require us to interpolate the positional embedding to accomodate for this longer sequence length
+* Make sure the network initializations is not undoing the pre-trained weights!

 -------------------------------------------------------------
 ### Online driving test on CIL++ models in CARLA simulator